 What I have come to recognize is that this wandering and yearning to run free is not a personality trait or disorder.
 It is neither good nor bad; simple nor complex; physical nor emotional.
 It is, instead, a spiritual condition that can only be accepted by applying the spiritual understanding that what we do is who we are, and that together, they are perfect.

-Brenda Grace de Jong is the author of several short stories and pieces of flash fiction, along with her soon-to-be published book, "My Name is Elpee".
+Brenda Grace de Jong is the author of several short stories and pieces of flash fiction, along with her recently published book, "My Name is Elpee: A Trilogy".
 Ms. de Jong holds an M.S. degree in Human Services Leadership and Management and has worked with populations that include: victims of domestic violence, substance abusers, people affected by mental illness, individuals with HIV/AIDS and nursing homes residents desiring to return to the community.

 With a minor in Women's Studies, Brenda has, for several years, set about the task of mentoring women in various capacities, especially in the areas of education and empowerment.